mkoseoglu091/movie-app/README.md

 ngrok http 8000

 ## ToDo
-1. In settings, add a way to import movie data directly from csv file
+1. Optimize site for mobile
-2. Optimize site for mobile
+2. Image thumbnailing for scenes to allow users to upload images larger than 50KB